Steampunk "Sweeney" Double Breasted Waistcoat Tutorial

 Check it is symmetrical by folding lapels together.

-Pin and join the main waistcoat to lining at top edge, the collar will be sandwiched in the middle.
+Pin and join the main waistcoat to the lining at the top edge, the collar will be sandwiched in the middle.

-Sew through all thickness’s to enclose collar.
-Clip curved seams carefully.
+Sew through all thicknesses to enclose the collar.

-Open up to right side and topstitch the collar through back neck facing and collar seam but not the main waistcoat.
+Open up to the right side and topstitch the collar through the back neck facing and collar seam but not the main waistcoat.

-Turn back to wrong side and continue to join main waistcoat to waistcoat lining around lapels and along bottom hem.
-Clip seams and corners.
+Turn back to the wrong side and continue to join the main waistcoat to the waistcoat lining around lapels and along the bottom hem.

-Now to join the arm holes.
+Now to join the armholes.
 This is always the stage that people find the hardest the first time.

-If it’s too confusing then go through the process and hand stitch the sleeve opening part way to test you have got it before machine sewing.
+If it’s too confusing then go through the process and hand stitch the sleeve opening partway to test you have got it before machine sewing.

-Pull the open arm hole ends of the shoulder seams away from each other. old the shoulder seam of lining in one hand and the shoulder seam of main waistcoat in the other.
+Pull the open armhole ends of the shoulder seams away from each other. old the shoulder seam of the lining in one hand and the shoulder seam of the main waistcoat in the other.

 You need to make the right side of each seam touch each other and pin.
-It starts to feel bunched up and tangled – this is quite correct!
+It starts to feel bunched up and tangled – this is quite normal!